 CLP — Classification, Labelling and Packaging of substances and mixtures

-The CLP (classification, labelling and packaging) Regulation (CE) 1272/2008 aligns previous EU legislation with the GHS (Globally Harmonised System of Classification and Labelling of Chemicals), a United Nations system to identify hazardous chemicals and to inform users about these hazards.
-It also has links to the REACH legislation
+The CLP Regulation (CE) 1272/2008 aligns previous EU legislation with the GHS (Globally Harmonised System of Classification and Labelling of Chemicals), a United Nations system to identify hazardous chemicals and to inform users about these hazards.
+It also has links to the REACH legislation.
+The CLP Regulation entered into force on 20 January 2009 and progressively replaced the classification and labelling of Dangerous Substances (67/548/EEC) and Dangerous Preparations (1999/45/EC) Directives.
+Both directives were repealed on 1 June 2015.

 GHS has been adopted by many countries around the world and is now also used as the basis for international and national transport regulations for dangerous goods.

-The hazards of chemicals are communicated through standard statements and pictograms on labels and safety data sheets.
+The hazards of chemicals are communicated through signal words and pictograms on labels and safety data sheets.

 New terms have replaced old ones: